mikko-ahonen/mikko-ahonen.github.io/_posts/2024-08-25-django-unique-constraint.md

 Recently, a moderately high volume Django site started to fail on MultipleObjectsReturned.
 The offending model was an advertisement impression counter.

-The counters are created dynamically using get_or_create().
-This method does not guarantee uniqueness unless the model has unique constraint for the fields used in the filtering.
+The counters were created dynamically using get_or_create().
+It was failing, because the method may create duplicates unless the model has unique constraints for the fields used in the filtering, which I did not have.

-Fortunately, the corresponding table did not have too rows so I could just fix the data and add the constraint.
+Fortunately, I did not have too many rows in the table, so I could just fix the data and then add the constraint to the model.

-While investigating this, I learned what to do if the table has millions of rows.
+While investigating this, I figured out how to do it if there are millions of rows and I need to run the update online.
 I will leave it here for future reference.
-Use only for ideas, I have not tested it.
+Use it only for ideas, I have not tested it.

 ### 1. Temporary fix

-My production was failing, so I needed to have a quick, temporary fix.
+My production was failing, so I needed to have a quick temporary fix.
 Replacing get_or_create() with filter() and first() was enough to make the system work while I was fixing it.

 ### 2. Fix the data

-Do whatever you can to delete the duplicates.
-In my case, I counted the totals for the counters.
-Note that the code below is not transactional, and may lose some counts.
-If that is a problem, identify only the offending counters and update them inside a transaction.
+I merged the counters by adding their values together.
+The code below is not transactional, and may lose some counts.
+If that is a problem, identify the offending counters and update each one inside a transaction.

 ```python
 from django.db import migrations